rabier/RPackage/README.md

 # RPackage
-a few examples on writing tests for your R package
+Here are a few examples on writing tests for your R package.
+Download the pdf file FormationRPackage.pdf for the slides of this tutorial